-Mr. Alan Miller's employment agreement dated July 24, 2013, provides that Mr. Alan Miller will continue to serve as Chief Executive Officer and Chairman of our Board of Directors through December 31, 2017, and subject further to automatic annual renewal unless either party elects otherwise.
-Mr. Alan Miller's agreement was automatically renewed for one year through December 31, 2019.
+On July 24, 2013, we entered into an employment agreement, as amended on November 5, 2018, with Alan B. Miller ("Employment Agreement") that stipulates that Mr. Miller will serve as the Chairman of our Board of Directors and Chief Executive Officer ("CEO") through December 31, 2017, and provides for automatic annual renewals unless either party elects otherwise.
+During 2018, Mr. Miller's Employment Agreement was automatically renewed for one year through December 31, 2020.
 The agreement also contemplates that Mr. Alan Miller will remain as Executive Chairman of our Board of Directors during the term of his CEO employment.
-The employment agreement also contains customary non-disparagement, non-solicitation and non-competition provisions.
+The Employment Agreement also contains customary non-disparagement, non-solicitation and non-competition provisions.

-In general, Mr. Alan Miller's long-term incentive awards granted pursuant to his employment agreement will become fully vested upon termination of his employment other than by us for "cause" or voluntarily by Mr. Alan Miller before the end of the applicable term (under circumstances not involving a breach of the employment agreement by us).
+In general, Mr. Alan Miller's long-term stock-based incentive awards granted pursuant to his Employment Agreement will become fully vested upon termination of his employment other than by us for "cause" or voluntarily by Mr. Alan Miller before the end of the applicable term (under circumstances not involving a breach of the Employment Agreement by us).

-If Mr. Alan Miller's employment is terminated for "cause", as defined in the employment agreement, he will be entitled to any benefits payable to or earned by Mr. Miller with respect to any period of his employment or other service prior to the date of such discharge.
+If Mr. Alan Miller's employment is terminated for "cause", as defined in the Employment Agreement, he will be entitled to any benefits payable to or earned by Mr. Miller with respect to any period of his employment or other service prior to the date of such discharge.

 If Mr. Alan Miller's employment as Chief Executive Officer is terminated due to his disability, Mr. Alan Miller shall be paid a pro rata portion of the annual bonus which would otherwise have been payable for the year in which his employment terminates, plus an amount equal to one-half of Mr. Alan Miller's base salary, payable in twelve equal monthly installments.
-If Mr. Alan Miller's employment or service terminates due to his death, Mr. Alan Miller's beneficiary shall receive a pro rata portion of the annual bonus which would otherwise have been payable to Mr. Alan Miller for the year of his death.
+If Mr. Alan Miller's employment or service terminates due to his death, Mr. Alan Miller's beneficiary shall receive a pro rata portion of the annual bonus which would otherwise have been payable to Mr. Alan Miller's employment or service terminates due to his death.

-If Mr. Miller terminates his employment or other service under the employment agreement because of a material change in the duties of his office or any other breach by us of our obligations, or in the event of the termination of Mr. Alan Miller's employment by us without cause or otherwise in breach of the employment agreement, Mr. Alan Miller will generally continue to receive all of the cash compensation, benefits and minimum long term incentive compensation set forth in the employment agreement as if his employment or service had not terminated, and the vesting of his long-term incentive plan awards will accelerate.
+If Mr. Miller terminates his employment or other service under the Employment Agreement because of a material change in the duties of his office or any other breach by us of our obligations, or in the event of the termination of Mr. Alan Miller's employment by us without cause or otherwise in breach of the Employment Agreement, Mr. Alan Miller will generally continue to receive all of the cash compensation, benefits and minimum long term incentive compensation set forth in the Employment Agreement as if his employment or service had not terminated, and the vesting of his long-term incentive plan awards will accelerate.

-The following table provides quantitative disclosure of the estimated payments that would be made to Mr. Alan Miller under his employment agreement as of December 31, 2017, the last business day of our fiscal 2017, assuming that the employment agreement would have been in effect at that time:
+The following table provides quantitative disclosure of the estimated payments that would be made to Mr. Alan Miller under his Employment Agreement as of December 31, 2018, the last business day of our fiscal 2018, assuming that the Employment Agreement would have been in effect at that time: